EDMdesigner/email-generator-docs/generator-settings/rolePresentation.md

 }
 ```

-note: Keep in mind that using this role setting can increase the size of the generated HTML code, especially for complex email layouts.
+Note: Keep in mind that using this role setting can increase the size of the generated HTML code, especially for complex email layouts.